lightcode/OVM/doc/commands.md

-networks      | Print the list of networks ping          | Shortcut to ping a VM with the static IP reboot        | Reboot a VM rm (remove)   | Remove a VM set           | Modify some properties of VM ssh           | Shortcut to open a SSH session on the VM start         | Start a VM
+networks      | Print the list of networks ping          | Shortcut to ping a VM with the static IP reboot        | Reboot a VM restore       | Restore a VM rm (remove)   | Remove a VM save          | Save a VM set           | Modify some properties of VM ssh           | Shortcut to open a SSH session on the VM start         | Start a VM